calmsu/arcs/docs/faq.md

 further study.
 A resource can be part of any number of collections.

 #### How do I make a collection?
-You can create a collection on the [Search](searching) by selecting a group of resources, and clicking `Collection` > `Create a New Collection`.
+A collection is a group of resources meant to be studied together.
+You can create a collection by navigating through the `Search` tab.
+You can then select a group of resources by dragging over them, and clicking `Collection` > `Create a New Collection`.
 You will then be prompted to provide a [Title](about-collections#title) and a brief [Description](about-collections#description) about the collection.
 You can learn more in the [Collections](about-collections) section.